 India's 1.3 billion locked down as US reaches virus aid deal

-NEW DELHI (AP) — The world's largest democracy went under the world's biggest lockdown Wednesday, with India's 1.3 billion people ordered to stay home in a bid to stop the coronavirus pandemic, while in the U.S., lawmakers and the White House agreed on a massive $2 trillion domestic aid package to help those impacted by the outbreak.
+NEW DELHI (AP) — The world's largest democracy went under the world's biggest lockdown Wednesday, as India's 1.3 billion people stayed home in a bid to stop the march of the coronavirus pandemic.
+As infections and deaths rose in the U.S. and Europe, U.S. lawmakers agreed on a massive $2 trillion domestic aid package to help those economically devastated by the outbreak.

-India's unprecedented move was aimed at keeping the virus from spreading and overwhelming its fragile health care system as it has done in parts of Europe, where infections were still surging.
-New York, meanwhile, scrambled to set up thousands of new hospital beds, and organizers delayed this summer's Tokyo Olympics until next year.

-Financial markets continued their wild swings, with Asian benchmarks gaining Wednesday after Wall Street posted its best day since 1933 in anticipation of the economic rescue package.
-The deal would give direct payments to most Americans, expand unemployment benefits and provide a $367 billion program for small businesses to keep making payroll.

-In India, everything but essential services like supermarkets were shuttered.
-Normally bustling railway stations in New Delhi were deserted and streets that just hours before were jumbled with honking cars were eerily silent with just a trickle of pedestrians.
+India's unprecedented move aimed to keep the virus from spreading and overwhelming its fragile health care system, as it has done in parts of Europe and threatens to do in U.S. hotspots like New York.
+Everything but essential services like supermarkets were shuttered in India.
+Normally bustling railway stations in New Delhi were deserted and streets that just hours before were jammed with honking cars were eerily silent.

 “Delhi looks like a ghost town,” said Nishank Gupta, a lawyer.
 “I have never seen the city so quiet before.”

-India has about 450 cases of the virus, but Prime Minister Narendra Modi warned that if he didn't act now it could set the country back decades.
+India, where testing has been limited, has only about 450 cases, but Prime Minister Narendra Modi warned that if he didn't act now it could set the country back decades.

+In Spain, where hotels have been converted into makeshift hospitals and an ice rink in Madrid is being used as a morgue, the death toll climbed to 2,991 and appeared likely to surpass China's death toll later in the day.
+In the United States, infections were climbing so quickly that America will soon lead the world in that frightening category as well.

+In typically bustling Barcelona, figures walking around with blankets, mattresses or tents punctuated the eerie emptiness.
+Spain's homeless told The Associated Press they feel more abandoned than ever as everyone else hunkers down at home.

+“It is as if there has been a nuclear explosion and (people) are all sheltering in the bunker.
+Only us, the homeless, are left outside," said 36-year-old Gana, who has been homeless for eight years and uses only one name.

+Italy has been the hardest-hit nation in Europe with more than 69,000 infections and 6,800 deaths.
+Authorities are investigating if a hotly contested Champions League soccer game in Milan in February acted like rocket fuel for the crisis that is overwhelming Italian hospitals and forcing doctors to choose who will receive desperately needed ventilators and who won't.

-In Washington, top White House aide Eric Ueland announced the economic agreement in a Capitol hallway shortly after midnight.
-“Ladies and gentlemen, we are done.
-We have a deal,” Ueland said.
+In Washington, top White House aide Eric Ueland announced the economic agreement in a Capitol hallway shortly after midnight after days of haggling.

-The deal came after days of haggling and still needed to be finalized in detailed legislative language.

-“I would love to have the country opened up and just raring to go by Easter,” he said during a Fox News virtual town hall.
+Relief that U.S. politicians have reached a deal on economic support pushed world stock markets up on Wednesday.
+Indexes in Europe and Asia rose a day after the Dow Jones Industrial Average had its best day since 1933.

+New York Gov. Andrew Cuomo said his state's infections are doubling every three days, threatening to swamp the city's intensive care units much quicker than experts had expected.
+The state has 26,000 infections and more than 200 deaths.

-With infections in the U.S. exceeding 55,000, including more than 800 deaths, public health experts have warned that failing to maintain social distancing would balloon infections to the point the health care system would be overwhelmed and many more people would die.
+With infections in the U.S. exceeding 55,000 and deaths over 800, health experts say failing to maintain social distancing will balloon infections to the point that the nation's fragmented health care system would be overwhelmed and many more people would die.

-More than 423,000 people worldwide have been infected by the virus and nearly 19,000 have died, according to a running tally by Johns Hopkins University.
+More than 425,000 people worldwide have been infected by the virus and almost 19,000 have died, according to Johns Hopkins University.
+Overall, more than 109,000 have recovered.

-A flicker of hope that Italy, which has seen the most deaths in the world, faded with an increase Tuesday in both new cases and fatalities.
-Spain had so many bodies it commandeered an ice rink to store them.

-There are signs, however, that drastic measures to keep people away from one another can push back the spread of the illness.
-In China, the province where the outbreak was first spotted late last year started lifting its lockdown.
+There are signs, however, that drastic measures to keep people away from one another can push back the spread of the illness and flatten the infection curve.
+In China's Hubei province, where the outbreak was first spotted late last year, started lifting its lockdown.

-Some train stations and bus services reopened in Hubei on Wednesday and people who passed a health check would finally be allowed to travel for the first time since January.
-A similar easing in the hard-hit epicenter of Wuhan is planned for April 8, though buses and subways could start sooner.
+Some train stations and bus services reopened in Hubei on Wednesday and people who passed a health check were allowed to travel for the first time since January.
+A similar easing in the hard-hit epicenter of Wuhan is planned for April 8.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-It is the latter cases — often requiring ventilators and specialized care — that threaten to overwhelm hospitals, which in several countries are already running short of critical equipment needed to treat patients and keep doctors and nurses safe.
+It is the latter cases — often requiring ventilators and specialized care — that threaten to overwhelm hospitals.
+Several countries are already running short of the critical equipment needed to treat patients and keep doctors and nurses safe.
+Doctors are dying in Italy and Spain says 14% of its infections are health care workers.

-In New York, the number of cases is doubling every three days, threatening to swamp the city's intensive care units in the weeks ahead, Gov. Andrew Cuomo said.
-The state has recorded more than 200 deaths.

-Cuomo proposed the country send thousands of ventilators to New York City — the metropolitan area needs 30,000 of them, he said — and demanded that Trump use wartime authority to force manufacturers to produce them.
+Cuomo proposed that the Trump administration send thousands of ventilators to New York City — which needs 30,000 of them, he said — and demanded that Trump use wartime authority to force manufacturers to produce them.

 Trump has invoked the Korean War-era Defense Production Act to deter hoarding but has been reluctant to use it to force companies to produce medical supplies.
-Vice President Mike Pence said on Fox News that 2,000 ventilators have been shipped to New York and 2,000 more will be sent Wednesday.
+Vice President Mike Pence said 2,000 ventilators have been shipped to New York and 2,000 more will be sent Wednesday.

-Spain, meanwhile, registered a record one-day increase of nearly 6,600 new infections and a leap of more than 500 deaths, to almost 2,700.

-The country started storing bodies in an ice rink converted to a morgue until they could be buried or cremated.
-Also, army troops disinfecting nursing homes discovered elderly people living amid the corpses of suspected coronavirus victims.
-Prosecutors opened an investigation.

-“Woe to whoever lets down the guard,'' Health Minister Roberto Speranza said.

-World Health Organization spokeswoman Margaret Harris said cases around the world are expected to increase "considerably."

-With no end to the crisis in sight, the International Olympic Committee on Tuesday postponed the 2020 Tokyo Olympics until the summer of 2021 at the latest, acting on the recommendation of Japan's prime minister.
+With no end to the crisis in sight, the International Olympic Committee on Tuesday postponed the 2020 Tokyo Olympics until the summer of 2021 at the latest.

+Case edged up in countries with fragile health care systems.
+Virus cases in South Africa rose to 709 as the country got ready to go on lockdown Friday and Russia reporting 163 new cases overnight for 658 total.

 In New Zealand, the government declared an emergency before an unprecedented lockdown begins late Wednesday.